kovvalsky/LangPro/README.md

 ```
 xml_senIDs_llfs(1-6, 'My_LLFs').    % or xml_senIDs_llfs([1,2,3,4,5,6], 'My_LLFs') or even omitting the file name
 ```
-Because the first six sentences coincide the sentences of the first three RTE problems in the RTE dataset (i.e. two sentecnes per problem).
+Because the first six sentences coincide the sentences of the first three RTE problems in the RTE dataset (i.e. two sentences per problem).
 To get CCG trees, CCG terms, corrected CCG terms and 1LLFs for all sentences in the dataset, use:
 ```
 xml_senIDs_llfs(_, 'All_LLFs').